 This capstone course will provide students the opportunity to integrate and synthesize previous course work in Criminal Justice.
 In addition, to the Capstone Demonstration Project, student will be required to take the Major Field Test for Criminal Justice Majors.
 Prerequisite: All required coursework following the Psychology or Law Enforcement Concentration.

 LE 453 TOPICS IN CRIMINAL JUSTICE 3-0-3

 Selected topics in the area of criminal justice.
 (May be taken multiple times.)
-Prerequisite: Junior standing or permission of instructor

 LE 473 LAW ENFORCEMENT INTERNSHIP I (3 HRS)